Student Spotlights

 The Goldwater Scholarship is a prestigious national award for undergraduate students in the fields of the natural sciences, engineering, and mathematics.
 The award is based on academic merit and research experience, and virtually all intend to obtain a Ph.D. as their highest degree.

-Aidan MillerAidan Miller (Biochemistry) is a 2024 recipient for the Barry Goldwater Scholarship.
+Aidan MillerAidan Miller is a biochemistry major and 2024 recipient for the Barry Goldwater Scholarship.
 Miller, who is from Rochester, N.Y., is one of 438 recipients out of 1,353 nominees and has engaged in research in the laboratories of Lea Michel, professor in the School of Chemistry and Materials Science, and George Thurston, professor in the School of Physics and Astronomy.
 Most recently, Miller has studied the biochemical and biophysical analyses of cataract-causing mutations in certain proteins through NMR spectroscopy and light-scattering, presenting his research at the national meeting of the American Society of Biochemistry and Molecular Biology in 2024.

 Community Engagement